Stability to Deformations of Manifold Filters and Manifold Neural Networks: Numerical Experiments

 \myparagraph{Dataset} We evaluate our MNN stability results on the ModelNet10 \cite{wu20153d} classification problem.
 The dataset contains 3991 meshed CAD models from 10 categories for training and 908 models for testing.
 For each model, 300 points are uniformly randomly sampled from all points of the model to form the point cloud.
 Each point is characterized by the 3D coordinates as features.
 We formulate the problem by modeling a dense graph neural network model to approximate MNN.
 Each node in the graph can be modeled as the sampling point and each edge weight is constructed based on the distance between each pair of nodes.
 In this work our goal is to identify the CAD model for chairs as is illustrated in Figure \ref{fig:points} with the models for chair labeled as 1 and the others as 0.
 We deform the underlying manifold structure by adding random perturbations to the coordinates of the sampling points.
 By comparing the differences of the classification error rates, we aim to show that MNNs with Lipschitz continuous and integral Lipschitz continuous manifold filters are stable via looking into the performance of the approximated GNNs.

 \myparagraph{Neural network architectures} We build dense graphs to approximate the point cloud models.
 We use the coordinates of each point as node features.
 By connecting a point with all the other points in the point cloud, the edge weight is defined based the distance between every two points and a Gaussian kernel.
 The Laplacian matrix is calculated for each input point cloud model.
 We implement different architectures, including Graph Filters (GF) and Graph Neural Networks (GNN) with 1 and 2 layers, to solve the classification problem.
 The architectures with a single layer contain $F_0=3$ input features which are the 3d coordinates of each point, $F_1=64$ output features and $K=5$ filter taps.
 While the architectures with 2 layers has another layer with $F_2= 32$ features and $5$ filter taps.
 We use the ReLU as nonlinearity.
-The learned graph filters are not regularized in architectures with 'NoPel' while graph filters in the other architectures are both Lipschitz and integral Lipschitz.
-All architectures also include a linear readout layer mapping the final output features to a binary scalar that estimates the classification.
+The learned graph filters are not regularized in architectures with `NoPel' while graph filters in the other architectures are both Lipschitz and integral Lipschitz. {We approximate the spectrum partitions with the continuous assumptions of the filter functions.} All architectures also include a linear readout layer mapping the final output features to a binary scalar that estimates the classification.

 \myparagraph{Discriminability experiment} We train all the architectures with an ADAM optimizer \cite{kingma2014adam} with learning rate set as 0.005 and decaying factors as 0.9, 0.999 by minimizing the entropy loss.
 The training point cloud models are divided in batches of 10 over 40 epochs.
 We run 5 random point samplings for all the architectures and we show the average classification error rates across these realizations as well as the standard deviation in Table \ref{tb:results}.
 We can observe that with the use of non-linearity, Graph Neural Networks perform better compared with Graph Filters.
 Architectures with more layers learn more accurate models which also leads to better performances.